Recipe App

 type: string

-description: Brief description or intro paragraph
+description: Brief description or intro paragraph about the dish

 - name: image_url